--Choose a Christmas theme.
 This one isn’t for everyone, but I like to choose a theme that will carry from how I wrap my presents, to my Christmas card, to my decor.
 This year I was flipping through my Pottery Barn catalog and decided on the theme: Let it Glow.
-I am thinking white with metallics and lots of lights.
-I might sneak in a little black and white stripes, maybe some mint.
-I can’t wait!

--Order Christmas cards.
 I am sometimes the worst at this and wait until December to take pictures and then have to pay a TON of money to rush the cards.
 This year I am being better and ordering them in November!
-I like to order from Shutterfly or Tiny Prints.
-I keep a list of people who I send cards to.
-Their addresses are saved in my phone, but I like to keep the list so I can know how many to order and easily update.
-Above are the cards I am choosing between.
-Here’s the links in case you are interested:
+I like to order from Minted.
+I keep a list of people who I send cards to- they are saved on Minted’s site and are super quick to update each year.
+This is the card I choose this year.

 All inspiration photos are from my Holiday board on Pinterest